Scotland's Euro 2024 fixtures, dates and potential route through tournament in Germany

 We look at Scotland's Euro 2024 fixtures, as well as their potential route through the knockout stages.

-Scotland will kick off the tournament against holders Germany on June 14.
+Scotland will kick off the tournament against hosts Germany on June 14.

 The Scots also face games against perennial qualifiers Switzerland and Hungary, who reached the knockout stages in 2016.

-This time they begin at the Olympiastadion before facing Switzerland in Cologne on June 19, with Hungary awaiting in Stuttgart on June 23.
+This time they begin at the Allianz Arena before facing Switzerland in Cologne on June 19, with Hungary awaiting in Stuttgart on June 23.

 Here are Scotland's Euro 2024 fixtures, as well as their potential route through the knockout stages...